 Product wholly or partly derived from biomass.

-Energy derived from biofuels.
+Energy from biomass.

 Lubricants derived from biomass.
 Lubricants are substances, such as oil or grease, used for minimising friction.